 Kuna, the jovial social butterflies

-Kuna, a species of jackal-like people with great intellect and often a great sense of humour.
-The Kuna are clever, creative and charismatic.
-Their charisma, charm and social skills make them excellent "fronts" for corporations and they are often found as PR personnel, politicians and sales people.
+Kuna, a collection of canine-like species with great intellect, fantastic charisma and a killer sense of smell.
+They are clever, agile and creative.
+Their charisma, charm and social skills make them excellent "fronts" for corporations, musical artists or actors.
+They are often found as PR personnel, politicians and sales people.
 A surprising amount of Kuna also end up in the journalism profession.
 They however carry a terrible curse.
 Every Kuna born carries the seed of a genetic disease that can spell horrible calamity if it triggers, turning these otherwise lovely people into savage predators.